tlopo-ruby/tlopo-retry/README.md

 ## Tests

-This client is tested with Minitest and also uses VCR recordings in some tests.
+This library is tested with Minitest.
 Please run all tests before submitting a Pull Request, and add new tests for new functionality.

 Running tests: